-If any household member is currently engaged in, or has engaged in any of the following criminal activities, within the past three (3) years, the family will be denied admission.
+If any household member is currently engaged in or has engaged in any of the following criminal activities, within the past three (3) years, the family will be denied admission.

-Drug-related criminal activity, defined by HUD as the illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute, or use the drug [24 CFR §5.100].
+Drug-related criminal activity, defined by HUD as the illegal manufacture, sale, distribution, or use of a drug, or the possession of a drug with intent to manufacture, sell, distribute, or use the drug [24 CFR 5.100].

-Violent criminal activity, defined by HUD as any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, serious bodily injury or property damage [24 CFR §5.100].
+Violent criminal activity, defined by HUD as any criminal activity that has as one of its elements the use, attempted use, or threatened use of physical force substantial enough to cause, or be reasonably likely to cause, serious bodily injury or property damage [24 CFR 5.100].

-Criminal activity that may threaten the health, safety, or welfare of other tenants [24 CFR §960.203(c)(3)].
+Criminal activity that may threaten the health, safety, or welfare of other tenants [24 CFR 960.203(c)(3)].

-Criminal activity that may threaten the health or safety of PHA staff, contractors, subcontractors, or agents, and persons performing contract administration functions or other responsibilities on behalf of the PHA (including a PHA employee or a PHA contractor, subcontractor, or agent).
+Criminal activity that may threaten the health or safety of PHA staff, contractors, subcontractors, or agents.